dszokolics/reinforcement-learning/README.md

+# Project 1: Navigation

 This is a repo for the first project in [Deep Reinforcement Learning Udacity nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

-The below description are from the nanodegree's [official github repo](https://github.com/udacity/deep-reinforcement-learning).
+The introduction and getting started parts are from the nanodegree's [official github repo](https://github.com/udacity/deep-reinforcement-learning).

-# Project 1: Navigation

 ### Introduction